Azure-Samples/azure-search-javascript-samples/search-website-functions-v4/README.md

+---
+page_type: sample
+languages:
+- javascript
+- typescript
+- nodejs
+name: Add search to a JavaScript app
+description: |
+  Add document search to a web app.
+This JavaScript sample uses the Azure SDK to create, load, and query the index.
+products:
+- azure
+- azure-cognitive-search
+- azure-static-web-app
+urlFragment: javascript-sample-search-web-app
+---

 # Add search to a web app in JavaScript

 This JavaScript code sample builds a website to search through a catalog of books.
 It includes two programs.
 First, the bulk import program creates and loads a search index containing books and authors.
 The second program creates a web site that's hosted as an Azure Static Web App resource.
 The second program uses an Azure Function to make calls to the search index.